You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 I personally use footprint charts to help determine reversals and key support and resistance levels.

-Footprints Charts can be used to validate trades and manage positions once in a trade in terms of stop losses and take profits.
+Footprints Charts can be used to validate trades as well as manage positions once in a trade.

 With that being said, let’s look at some examples.